GNU/Linux Desktop Survival Guide

 by Graham Williams

-See Chapter 66 for details of dealing specifically with music, as in printing sheet music and guitar tabulates.
+See Chapter 55 for details of dealing specifically with sheet music printing and guitar tabulates.
 See Chapter 34 for setting up audio cards and related audio issues.